Bullying and harassment

 There are things you can do to make it stop.
 The Childline website has some excellent advice on what to do if you are being bullied online or know someone who is being bullied online.
 Please let your child's school know about the problem, but it is quite possible that the bully might not attend the same school.
 Almost all apps and sites have tools to report abuse and block the messages.
 The NSPCC website Net Aware has excellent advice for most sites, and in extreme cases the Police may also be able to take action.

 Sometimes children may have shared explicit images and videos of themselves without any bullying, probably without thinking about the consequences.
-This is called sexting.
-There is some excellent advice for children in the South West Grid for Learning 'So You Got Naked Online' flyer.
-The National Crime Agency have also produced a parent's guide to nude selfies to help adults.
+This is called sexting and if they are under 18 they will have committed a criminal offence.
+Once again Childline have some excellent resources and support.
+The National Crime Agency have produced a parent's guide to nude selfies.

 Some adults and older children may trick and bully children to send explicit images or videos of themselves.
 The child is often made to feel guilty by the perpetrator and bullied to produce more images.
 This is always wrong and illegal.
-If you become aware that this is happening, please contact your child's school or the Police.
-Please isolate the device used to send the images or videos, as it may be needed by the Police to catch the individuals concerned.
+If you become aware that this is happening, please contact your child's school and the Police.
+Please isolate the device used, as it may be needed by the Police to catch the individuals concerned.
 Again, Childline will be very supportive.